CBGamesdev/chilibowlflash/readme.md

 -
 Splapp-Me-Do - Creator of the Impossible Quiz
 -
-Ruffle - Emulator used - Website: https://ruffle.rs/#
+Ruffle Team - Creator(S) of Emulator used - Website: https://ruffle.rs/#
 -
+Ben Firshman - Creator of (other) emulator used - Website: https://fir.sh/ -
 Me - For making this
 -